ARTICLE I: PURPOSE

 SECTION C: TOURNAMENT COMMITTEE COMPOSITION

-The Tournament Committee shall consist of the President, First Vice President, Secretary, the head umpire, one (1) optional representative of the host city, and two (2) members-at-large not from the host city.
+The Tournament Committee shall consist of the First Vice President (Chair), President, Secretary, Treasurer, Head Umpire & 3 members-at-large.
 The latter three members are appointed by the Chair of the Tournament Committee.

-The two members-at-large can serve as long as the chair desires, as long as the member-at-large is a dues paying member of the NBBA, and attends, in person, at least one regularly scheduled physical meeting of the tournament committee in any consecutive two year period.
+The 3 members-at-large can serve as long as the chair desires, as long as the members-at-large are dues paying members of the NBBA, and attend, in person, at least one regularly scheduled physical meeting of the tournament committee in any consecutive two-year period.

 SECTION D: DUTIES